HMRC support for Contractors during Pandemic

 Where an individual or company burdened with debt remains unable to pay.
-Then approach a Licensed Insolvency Practitioner (IP) for assistance and eventually preparing a ‘proposal,’ for creditor approval.
-75% of creditors required to support the proposal, accept it and commence its implementation.
+Then approach a Licensed Insolvency Practitioner (IP) for assistance, and eventually prepare a ‘proposal’ for creditor approval.
+75% of creditors are required to support the proposal, accept it and commence its implementation.

 Role of a Licensed Insolvency Practitioner in a Voluntary Arrangement?

-Licensed Insolvency Practitioners (Without any responsibility for the reliability of the figures )support the individual or director in drafting a suitable ‘proposal document’.
-Then, the IP assumes the position of “NOMINEE” responsible for an independent review of the proposal.
+Licensed Insolvency Practitioners (without any responsibility for the reliability of the figures) support the individual or director in drafting a suitable ‘proposal document’.
+The IP then assumes the position of “NOMINEE” responsible for an independent review of the proposal.

-Once a meeting has approved the proposal requiring 75% of creditors approval, then the IP is formally appointed as ‘Supervisor of the Voluntary Arrangement.’
-Therefore, they manage the operation of the arrangement, ensuring the agreed payments for distribution to the creditors, are received.
+Once a meeting has approved the proposal, which requires 75% of creditors approval, the IP is formally appointed as ‘Supervisor of the Voluntary Arrangement’.
+Therefore, they manage the operation of the arrangement, ensuring that the agreed payments for distribution to the creditors are received.

 Voluntary Arrangement Advantages?

 For a Voluntary Arrangement to be approved.
-75% of creditors are required to vote approval of a Voluntary Arrangement.
-Note: The terms of an approved arrangement binds all the creditors even if they failed to vote.
+75% of creditors must vote for a Voluntary Arrangement.
+Note: The terms of an approved arrangement binds all creditors even if they failed to vote.
 Therefore, creditors may not take additional enforcement action on the individual or company in the approved agreement.
 Consequently, it enables the individual, partnership or company to work towards recovering their situation while protected over some time, usually by submitting payment using anticipated income or profits in the future.

-Once a Voluntary Arrangement is approved, Those party to the agreements MUST strictly follow the terms.
+Once a Voluntary Arrangement is approved, those parties to the agreements MUST strictly follow the terms.

-Failing so may trigger the supervisor to commencing bankruptcy or a compulsory liquidation if a limited company, as per the terms outlined in the agreement.
+Failing so may trigger the supervisor to commence bankruptcy or compulsory liquidation if a limited company, as per the terms outlined in the agreement.

 However, if the arrangement fails?
-Everything falls back to the original position.
+Everything returns to the original position.
 IP’S though may apply variations with creditors approval.

 Option when struggling with an existing Voluntary Arrangement?

-- Ensure you communicate with your supervisor as soon as you are aware of your problem
+- Ensure you communicate with your supervisor as soon as you know your problem.

 - Usually, arrangements allow the appointed supervisor some discretion to delay payments,

-- During the Coronavirus COVID19 Pandemic, please view HMRC Coronavirus Insolvency Guidance on the ICAEW site.
+- During the Coronavirus COVID-19 Pandemic, Coronavirus Insolvency Guidance on the ICAEW site.

-HMRC also agrees to a minimum three-month break from contributions may be offered to those affected by Coronavirus Covid19.
+HMRC also agrees to offer a minimum three-month break from contributions to those affected by Coronavirus COVID-19.
 Pandemic.
-Therefore HMRC supports anyone who has a VA, allowing a break from contributions transacted without having to gain approval from HMRC.
+Therefore, HMRC supports anyone with a VA, allowing a break from contributions transacted without having to gain approval from HMRC.

-HMRC confirm any deferment of VAT as a breach of any terms of the arrangement requiring payment of liabilities as they come due.
+HMRC confirms any deferment of VAT as a breach of any terms of the arrangement requiring payment of liabilities as they come due.

-During the current Pandemic, many contractors are unable to deal with debt as yet still outstanding.
+During the current pandemic, many contractors are unable to deal with debt, yet still outstanding.

-While the bulk of PSCs has few creditors.
+While most PSCs have few creditors.
 They may consider:

 Voluntary arrangements may allow additional time to repay when pitched against informal ones.

 A Voluntary Arrangement can avoid bankruptcy.
-Important, especially if the individual is a company director as they may face disqualification.
+Important, especially if the individual is a company director, as they may face company director disqualification.